Route 66: How We Made the Maps

 Raising flags

 Each sight featured within the book needed a distinct and clear label.
-In an attempt to link across to the road sign motifs that were regularly occurring in the illustrations I began with a style based on a road sign to show the sight and page reference.
-This was restricted as a number of sights were too close together to allow close labelling.
-It also would have resulted in a page that was full of monotonous boxes.
+In an attempt to link across to the road sign motifs regularly occurring in the illustrations and photographs I began with a style based on a road sign.

-To push forward I looked at playing with illustrative flags at casual angles holding the names of the sights, perhaps a little more early 20th century circus aesthetic.
-It did link to the illustrations but was a little too playful.
+To push forward I looked at using illustrative flags at casual angles holding the names of the sights.
+It did still link to the illustrations but was a little too playful.
 It also limited the amount of space for longer names and/or page references.
-Another issue was it limited the space available by co-publishers who might wish to translate labels resulting in longer names.
+Another issue was it limited the space available to the co-publishers who might wish to translate labels resulting in longer names.

-Discussions with the designer relating to fonts resulted in a simplified box with an the action element being an integrated arrow.
+Discussions with the designer relating to typefaces resulted in a simplified box with the action element being an integrated arrow rather than a flag pole.
 The arrow links to the location precisely and could rotate around the rectangle to aid with placement.
-With a number of tests to check spacing and styles the design was finalised and rolled out.
+With a number of tests to check spacing and styles, the design was finalised and rolled out.

 Drawing the maps

-As with most maps produced for travel products at DK the data source for the maps was Openstreetmap.
-The data used is actually quite sparse, we only utilised the road, boundaries, urban area and water as the we did not want the maps to be too busy.
-The nature of the digital map files meant to maintain editable maps the size of the files was huge.
-California specifically was a challenge as the sheer number of roads within the Los Angeles area meant the map had to be simplified to allow the drawing software (Adobe Illustrator) to cope with the huge amount of line work.
-The file size would later cause a disruption to the technical checking stage.
+As with most maps produced for travel products at DK, the data source for the maps was Openstreetmap(OSM).
+The data used is actually quite sparse, with only the road, boundaries, urban area and water used as the we did not want the maps to be too busy.
+The map files were still cumbersome due to the large area of coverage for each state.
+California specifically was a challenge as the large number of roads within the Los Angeles area alone meant the map had to be simplified to allow Adobe Illustrator to display and edit the data.
+The file size would later cause a disruption to the technical checking stages.

-Within OSM data, each carriageway has a line which splits at each interchange, Instead of a single line running through Los Angeles to show a road the initial data could used 200+ separate elements to represent the road.
+Within the OSM data, each carriageway is represented by a line which splits at each interchange.
+Instead of a single line running through Los Angeles to show a road, the initial data used hundreds of separate elements.

 Tiny Kansas